hamid-deriv/deriv-air/README.md

-# our hackathon is still continuing on the streets, wish us to win :pray:
+# Our hackathon is still continuing on the streets, wish us to win :pray: